MGusto/slesk/README.md

 # Welcome to Gub Grub!

-You are having a conniption.
-This is a hallucination.
-You have to forgive yourself for the crash... 😔
+This isn't real, you are hallucinating.
+The crash was 9 years ago, you have to forgive yourself... 😔